sass/sass/proposal/package-importer.d.ts.md

 * A URL whose path begins with `/`.
 * A URL with non-empty/null username, password, host, port, query, or fragment.

+Package Importers must be added to the [global importer list] immediately after any user-provided importers.

 [importer]: ../spec/modules.md#importer
+[global importer list]: ../spec/modules.md#global-importer-list

 ### Node Package Importer

 The Node Package Importer is an implementation of a [Package Importer] using the standards and conventions of the Node ecosystem.
+It has an associated absolute `file:` URL named `entryPointURL`.

-When the Node Package Importer is invoked with a string named `string` and a `baseURL` which is either the [previous URL] or the `file:` URL to the entry point:
+When the Node Package Importer is invoked with a string named `string`:

 * If `string` is a relative URL, return null.